-2.1 Intervention for behavior problems occurs early in the sequence to prevent escalation.

-- Adults know early behavior indicators for individual students. - There is a non-verbal or quiet cueing system for adults to communicate about student needs. - Employing environmental supports such as providing low light, reducing noise, increasing/decreasing proximity, and varying settings. - Use of de-escalation and crisis management strategies (resource 7) are used (e.g., integrated experience and verbal de-escalation continuum) (resource 8). - Classroom staff response sequence will be reviewed and posted, if appropriate, in a prominent location in the classroom. - Common use of language regarding affect regulation is used, such as: "I see your body is..." - Redirection to learned problem-solving strategies is used by staff - Reminders of the reinforcement procedure. - 'Skill of the Week' is used to support adults learning specific responses in the sequence. - Student self-management strategies are routinely taught and reviewed.

-- Manage pacing of instruction and environmental supports. - Collaborate with

-Collaborate with the teacher and aide to determine and/or teach behavior response sequence.

-Collaborate with the clinician, teacher, and classroom staff to determine individual
+2.1 Intervention for behavior problems occurs early in the sequences to prevent escalation.
+Environmental examples: Adults know individual student early behavior indicators Non-verbal or quiet cueing system for adults to communicate about student need Employing environmental supports such as providing low light, reducing noise, increasing/decreasing proximity, varying setting Use of CPI strategies (resource 7), e.g., integrated experience and verbal deescalation continuum (resource 8) Classroom staff response sequence will be reviewed and posted, if appropriate, in a prominent location.
+Common use of language regarding affect regulation: "I see your body is" Redirection to learned problem-solving strategies Remind student of reinforcement procedure.
+'Skill of the Week' to support adults learning specific responses in the sequence Student self-management strategies are routinely taught and reviewed.
+Teacher role examples: Manage pacing of instruction and environmental supports.
+Collaborate with clinician to determine individual behavior response sequence, problem-solving strategies and reinforcement procedures.
+Ensure site and district administration are familiar with responses.
+Ensure aides are familiar with response and that they follow through with response, problem-solving strategies, and reinforcement procedures.
+Clinician role examples: Collaborate with teacher and aides to determine and/or teach behavior response sequence.
+Develop, model, utilize, and review common language regarding affect regulation.
+Collaborate with teacher and aides to determine individual student problemsolving strategies and reinforcement procedures.
+Follow through with identified interventions while teacher is leading instruction.
+Ensure caregivers are familiar with staff response to student behavior.